kevinkirst/new_install/README.md

 # new_install
-scripts that configure a new ubuntu linux machine with my preferences and programs
+scripts that configure a new debian based linux machine with my preferences and programs